stuchly/tviblindi/docker/linux-test/README.md

 3. **`libglpk-dev`** is needed for `igraph` to load at all (`libglpk.so.40` missing otherwise) - not a `tviblindi`-specific issue, just an apt package that isn't pulled in by `libcgal-dev`/friends.
+4. **`libwebpmux3`** is needed for the R package `ragg` to load at all (pulled in transitively via `tidyverse`, which `tviblindi` Depends on).
+   Without it, any Shiny plot fails with `unable to load shared object '.../ragg/libs/ragg.so': libwebpmux.so.3: cannot open shared object file` - found by actually launching the Shiny GUI and clicking into the "Terminal nodes selection" / "Homology classes by persistence selection" panels, not by any earlier compile or install step (`R CMD INSTALL` succeeds fine without it - `ragg` only gets touched at plot-render time).

 ## `rocker/rstudio` vs. a conda-based image + RStudio Server